Willgunter/Discord-Clone/README.md

     - Cleaned up routing now need to get it to work and clean up nav.
     - Fixed routing for current profile by creating a guard.
 Now I can use that knowledge to create a guard to school and channels as well.
     - Made content guard line 10 lines shorter and cleaned up small routing logic.
     - Next step is to get channel links / messages to work.
-Once I get those working I will add small white bar to active link
+Once I get those working I will add small white bar to active link (probably won't be that hard, I already found out a way to do it)
+    - Fixed problem I was having with routes not refreshing if I click the a tag in the channel list.
+Going to try to get messages working again.